SaharshSikaria/Profile/README.md

 Along with theory, there are also a ipynb file that has a basic implementation on a easy dataset without much effort.
 The purpose of this implementation is just for refrence.

+Apart form the algorithms there is so much in machine learning to read about.
+Even EDA can have 100 topics or concept.
+So, I have made several directories or Jupyter Notebook files giving the overview of many such topics or concepts.

 ### [Machine Learning Projects](ML%20Theory)
-This contains the Jupyter Notebook files for various Projects that I have done as a part of my learning Experience.
-I hve tried making projects for every Machine Learning Algorithm.
-I mean to say, that for every Machine Learning Algorithm, I took up a relevant data set and applied the algorithm.
+This contains the Jupyter Notebook files for various Projects that I have done as a part of my learning experience.
+I have tried making projects for every Machine Learning Algorithm.
+I mean to say, that for every Machine Learning Algorithm, I took up a relevant data set and applied the algorithm in aim to solve a problem.
 With this approach you will be able to see my understandig of every Algorithm.
-Plus, you will be also able to judge my understanding if the nitty-gritties of the particular Algorithm.
+Plus, you will also be able to judge my understanding of the nitty-gritties of a particular Algorithm.

 In every project I have tried to demonstrate a parallel technique of machine learning along with the algorithm.
 By parallel technique, I mean techniques such as HyperParameter Tuning, Data Normalisation, Overfitting and Underfitting, Establishment of Data Pipelines, etc.